Early life of Joseph Stalin: Final exile: 1913–1917

 In February 1913, Stalin was back in St. Petersburg.
 At the time, the Okhrana were cracking down on the Bolsheviks by arresting leading members.
 Stalin himself was arrested at a masquerade ball held by the Bolsheviks as a fundraiser at the Kalashnikov Exchange.

 Stalin was subsequently sentenced to four years exile in Turukhansk, a remote part of Siberia from which escape was particularly difficult.
 In August, he arrived in the village of Monastyrskoe, although after four weeks was relocated to the hamlet of Kostino.
 Stalin wrote letters to many people whom he knew, begging for them to send him money, in part to finance his escape attempt.
 The authorities were concerned about any escape attempt and thus moved Stalin, along with Sverdlov, to the hamlet of Kureika, on the edge of the Arctic Circle, in March 1914.
 There, the Bolshevik pair lived in the izba of the Taraseeva family, but frustrated one another as housemates.
 Stalin soon earned a reputation for self-centeredness among the locals when he simply seized the library of a deceased co-exile instead of sharing it in accordance to the "exiles' code".

-According to several of his biographers, including Stephen Kotkin, Ronald Grigor Suny, Simon Sebag Montefiore, and Oleg V. Khlevniuk, Stalin had a relationship with Lidia Pereprygina at Kureika.
+According to several of his biographers, including Stephen Kotkin, Ronald Grigor Suny, Simon Sebag Montefiore, and Oleg V. Khlevniuk, Stalin had a relationship with Lidiya Pereprygina at Kureika.
 At the time, Stalin was aged c.
-35, while Pereprygina was about 13 or 14 years old.
-They had two children.
-In regards to the sources for these stories, Kotkin mentioned local villager Anfisa Taraseyeva, and Lidia Pereprygina herself.
+35, while Pereprygina was about 14 years old.
+They had two children, but only one survived.
+In regards to the sources for these stories, Kotkin mentioned local villager Anfisa Taraseyeva, and Lidiya Pereprygina herself.
 Conversely, Kotkin noted that parts of the evidence of the events relied on reports gathered by Ivan Serov which "contain[ed] obvious errors and reflect[ed] lazy police work".
-As per these tellings, Pereprygia gave birth to Stalin's child around December 1914, although the infant died soon after.
-As the incident became locally known, the police reportedly intervened and tried to force Stalin to promise to marry Lidia; he ultimately reneged on the vow.
-In 1916, Lidia – now 15 years old – was allegedly pregnant again.
+As per these tellings, Pereprygina gave birth to Stalin's child around December 1914, although the infant died soon after.
+As the incident became locally known, the police reportedly intervened and tried to force Stalin to promise to marry Lidiya; he ultimately reneged on the vow.
+In 1916, Lidiya – now 15 or 16 years old – was allegedly pregnant again.
 She gave birth to a son, named Alexander, in around April 1917, though Kotkin argued that Alexander's birth date was probably falsely recorded.
 Stalin, then absent, later came to know of the child's existence but showed no apparent interest in him.
-The child would come to be known as Alexander Davydov, after Lidia's husband Yakov Davydov, who adopted Alexander.
-Within Pereprygina's family, stories were handed down about Alexander Davydov's origin, with Lidia herself claiming that Stalin was the latter's father.
+The child would come to be known as Alexander Davydov, after Lidiya's husband Yakov Davydov, who adopted Alexander.
+Within Pereprygina's family, stories were handed down about Alexander Davydov's origin, with Lidiya herself claiming that Stalin was the son's father.
 Decades later, Alexander's son Yury Davydov conducted a DNA test with a recognized grandson of Stalin, Alexander Burdonsky; the test reportedly confirmed that Yury Davydov was also a descendant of Stalin.
-In his later remembrances of his exile period, Stalin fondly recalled his dog of the time, but never mentioned Lidia or his alleged illegitimate children.
+In his later remembrances of his exile period, Stalin fondly recalled his dog of the time, but never mentioned Lidiya or his alleged illegitimate children.